 The #OTalk Team

-Helen (@Helen_OTUK) is director of Helen OTUK Occupational Therapy & Professional Development.
+Helen Rushton (@Helen_OTUK) is director of Helen OTUK Occupational Therapy & Professional Development.
 She enjoys chatting about all aspects of occupational therapy and the use of social media for professional development.
 She is also an animal lover and #OTGeek

-Gillian (@GillyGorry) is a specialist neuro occupational therapist currently working as a case manager for individuals with acquired brain and spinal injuries.
+Gillian Gorry (@GillyGorry) is a specialist neuro occupational therapist currently working as a case manager for individuals with acquired brain and spinal injuries.
 Her special interests include comics and art for creative reflection and therapeutic intervention, the use of social media to develop online peer support networks, communities of practice and the development leadership skills for CPD.

-Clarissa (@GeekyOT ) is an occupational therapist currently working in forensic mental health.
+Clarissa Sorlie (@GeekyOT ) is an occupational therapist currently working in forensic mental health.
 She has also worked in eating disorders and acute mental health, and she documented her journey from student to clinician on her blog .
 Clarissa’s interests include the dark side of occupation and occupational case formulation, but her OTgeekiness knows no bounds.

-Rachel (@OT_rach) is a clinical lead occupational therapist covering acute and rehabilitations services and staff governor for a large mental health trust in the north-east of England.
+Rachel Booth (@OT_rach) is a clinical lead occupational therapist covering acute and rehabilitations services and staff governor for a large mental health trust in the north-east of England.
 Rachel’s special interests include, creativity as a therapeutic intervention, psychiatric intensive care units (PICU’s) and the lived experience of occupational therapists with disabilities.

-Kelly (@OTontheTracks) is an occupational therapist who graduated with a MSc in Occupational Therapy from the University of Cumbria in 2016.
+Kelly Murray (@OTontheTracks) is an occupational therapist who graduated with a MSc in Occupational Therapy from the University of Cumbria in 2016.
 Kelly’s professional interests include social media use as a platform for continuing professional development as well as within student development and learning.
 She also has a keen interest in the role of occupational therapy in integration and inclusion of marginalised and transitioning communities.

-Kirstie (@Kirstie_OT) is an occupational therapist currently working in diverse practice to identify an OT role within the assistance dog sector.
-Kirstie’s professional interests include assistance dogs, inclusive education and the use of social media for CPD.
-Outside of practice she can often be found with some kind of animal (usually cats), eating pizza or building Lego.
+Kirstie Hughes (@Kirstie_OT) is an occupational therapist working in diverse practice specialising in the role of OT within the assistance dog sector.
+Kirstie’s professional interests include animals within and for therapy as well as the professional use of social media and technology for CPD.
+Outside of practice Kirstie can often be found surrounded by animals, eating or building Lego and catching Pokemon.

-The #OTalk Research Team
+The #OTalk Research Team (launched in 2016)

-Lynne (@LynneGoodacre) is an occupational therapist working within independent practice having previously worked in the NHS, voluntary sector and academia.
+Lynne Goodacre (@LynneGoodacre) is an occupational therapist working within independent practice having previously worked in the NHS, voluntary sector and academia.
 She has also chaired the RCOT Research and Development Board and BJOT Editorial board and been a member of Council.
 Lynne’s PhD, and subsequent research focused on the management of rheumatic conditions and she is passionate about supporting research capability within the profession.

-Emma (@hooper_ek ) works in Lancashire Care NHS Foundation Trust and is currently involved in research delivery within a national dementia randomized controlled trial.
+Emma Hooper (@hooper_ek ) works in Lancashire Care NHS Foundation Trust and is currently involved in research delivery within a national dementia randomized controlled trial.
 Emma is also co-chair of our Trust’s AHP Research Interest Group.
 She is passionate about bridging the gap between research practice and clinical practice by fostering a culture of research engagement within clinical services.

-Jenny ( @preston_jenny ) is a Consultant Occupational Therapist, a role that allows her to combine clinical practice with research.
+Jenny Preston ( @preston_jenny ) is a Consultant Occupational Therapist, a role that allows her to combine clinical practice with research.
 Jennys research interests focus predominantly on long term neurological conditions, she has published papers in relation to multiple sclerosis and has recently published her first book.
 Jenny is also the AHP R&D lead within her organization and chair the Royal College of Occupational Therapists Specialist Section Neurological Practice having previously been a member of RCOT Research and Development Board.

-Nikki (@NikkiDanielsOT ) is the programme lead for the MSc in Advanced OT at the University of Derby, over the past 11 years she has supported a number of students with their academic research and development of evidence based practice skills.
+Nikki Daniels (@NikkiDanielsOT ) is the programme lead for the MSc in Advanced OT at the University of Derby, over the past 11 years she has supported a number of students with their academic research and development of evidence based practice skills.
 Prior to working at the university she was a full time research therapist for the Medicines and Healthcare Products Regulatory Agency which ignited her enthusiasm for research.
 She is very passionate about research utilisation and evidence based practice which inspired the topic of her PhD which she begins as a full time student in October 2016.